mstksg/inCode/copy/entries/advent-gol.md

 above when you mouse over a zw square.
 (Ignore the lighter yellow highlights for now!)

-And now, for the next big breakthrough: I think this situation shows the power of visualization well, because this exact visualization was what reddit user *u/cetttbycett* was looking at when [they made this post][zwsym] late Thursday the 17th/early Friday the 18th...and everything changed *forever*.
+And now, for the next big breakthrough: this exact visualization was what reddit user u/cetttbycett was looking at when [they made this post][zwsym] late Thursday the 17th/early Friday the 18th...and everything changed forever.

 [zwsym]: https://www.reddit.com/r/adventofcode/comments/kfjhwh/year_2020_day_17_part_2_using_symmetry_in_4d_space/

-> I noticed that the expansion of active cubes for part 2 is symmetric with respect to two hyperplanes in 4d space: These hyperplanes can be described by w = 0 and w-z = 0.
+> I noticed that the expansion of active cubes for part 2 is symmetric with respect to two hyperplanes in 4d space: These hyperplanes can be described by w
+> = 0 and w-z = 0.
 >
 > Using these symmetries could make the code nearly eight times as fast.I was
 > wondering if anyone tried that.
+>
+> --- u/cetttbycettt

-What *u/cetttbycettt* saw is what you can see now in the simulation above: it's all of the *light yellow* highlighted squares when you mouse-over showing even *more* identical slices.
-In addition to the z=0 and w=0 lines (the two lines down the middle, up-down and left-right), we also have another line of
-symmetry: z=w and w=z, the diagonal lines!
+What u/cetttbycettt saw is what you can see now in the simulation above: it's all of the *light yellow* highlighted squares when you mouse-over (highlighting even *more* identical slices to the one you are hovering over).
+In addition to the z=0 and w=0 lines (the two lines down the middle, up-down and left-right), we also have another line of symmetry: z=w and w=z, the diagonal lines!

 That's right, a zw slice at `<z,w>=<3,4>` is *identical* to the one at `<4,3>`, and so also `<-3,4>`, `<3,-4>`, `<-3,-4>`, `<-4,3>`, `<4,-3>`, and `<-4,-3>`!
 Each